 Please Note: The Chinese Language Placement Tests are ONLY for students who plan to take a Chinese language course or need to be evaluated for the Chinese Major or Minor or the Asian Studies Major.

-There is now a CHINESE LANGUAGE EVALUATION for students who need to clear the Area B GE (3 quarters) or who need to clear several quarters of Chinese for their Majors and Minors.
-Please sign up for the CHINESE EVALUATIOIN with this Form
+If you are not an EALCS Major or Minor – Please sign up for the CHINESE LANGUAGE EVALUATION for students who need to clear the Area B GE (3 quarters) or who need to clear several quarters of Chinese for their Majors and Minors.
+Please sign up for the CHINESE EVALUATION with this Form

 KOREAN Language Placement Test

 If you have questions, please contact the Korean Language Coordinator: Wona Lee at 〈firstname.lastname@example.org〉